Charity Bike Ride for Autism: A Start-to-Finish Guide

 Break it down into smaller, manageable pieces.
 For example, if your goal is $500, that’s just 20 friends donating $25 each.
 When you frame it that way, it suddenly feels much more achievable.
 Remember, every single donation, no matter the size, adds up to create a significant impact for local families.

-Create a Compelling Fundraising Page
+Tell Your Story: Create a Powerful Fundraising Page

 Your online fundraising page is your home base.
 It’s where people will go to learn your story and make a donation.
 Make it your own by personalizing it with a photo and sharing why you’ve chosen to ride.
 A compelling narrative can make all the difference.
 Are you riding for a family member, a friend, or to support your local community?
 Be open and authentic.
 Your vulnerability and passion are what will connect with people and inspire them to contribute.